viktorbenei/steplib/README.md

 3. Commit your changes (git commit -am 'This new step (or version) does X and Y and Z')
 4. Push to the branch (git push origin new-step-super-useful-thing)
 5. Create a Pull Request

+# Development Roadmap

+## What we want to achieve with StepLib?

+* An open source CI/CD and build automation system, with easy install, but highly modular: can be used for any kind of pipeline based automation, like web hook transformation, file conversion or for CI/CD build pipeline automation
+* Can be used with or without a web server, can be run from the terminal directly, used by online services or used on your own VPS

+## V1 roadmap

+Specification and existing step improvements:

+* workflow format specification
+* Step Icons - with URL to the icon or embedded in the step repository?
+* step variations (Xcode build - common code, pre-configured variations)
+* question: extend the step.yml format with license information?
+So it can be presented on the StepLib and other collection websites?
+* read-only inputs, default input values
+  * step's responsibility to define which inputs are meant to be read-only or to map a default value
+  * these options can be used in step-variations / step-flavors to have a fully customizable step and a few flavors with some of the inputs predefined
+  * an example of this is the Xcode builder step: the base step is huge, it can do a lot of different things based on the inputs; different pre-defined flavors of it can be added so that when you use these you don't have to fill our all the inputs the base step can take
+* Steplib: Data encryption policy/guideline
+* Steplib: open(source) policy - (explain) why only public GitHub repositories are accepted as steps
+* clean up existing/initial steps: do not depend on Bitrise's environment setup

+## V2 roadmap

+* A CLI (Command Line Interface) for running your workflow on your own machine
+* minimal descriptions (StepLib website pages):
+  * what is a step (intro and link to docs)
+  * how to install the cli and run your first workflow - check vagrant!

+## V3 roadmap

+Workflow editor to make it easy to create your workflow.

+## V4 roadmap

+A base web server so you can use your workflow as a service.